 At minor realignment locations, where the land to provide parking space for vehicles is scarce, only landscaping is provided to improve the aesthetics of the road and also with environmental considerations.
 This type of oxbow land is categorised as Type-C and the cost estimated for such type is around Rs.
-2,00,000, which will be incurred by contractor.
+2,00,000, which will be incurred by Contractor.

 As GoK is yet to identify a socially, environmentally and economically viable development proposal for oxbow lands which need inter departmental collaboration and coordination, the oxbow land development is not included as part of the BOQ of this project and can be implemented as a separate activity.
-However, tree planting and other general landscaping works in locations where sufficient land is not available for oxbow developments (Type C) are included in BOQ.

 Locations of oxbow lands for this link corridor are identified and presented in Table 5.0.
-Detailed drawing of Type C oxbow land are presented in drawing No. PP 1D 60-012 to 013
+Since in this link corridor only Type A oxbow land is proposed, no cost is considered in BOQ.